Omakub

 wget -qO- https://omakub.org/install | bash

 This will start the installation process.
 It’s almost entirely automated.
 You just need to approve four Gnome Extension confirmations towards the end of it, and that’s it.
 Then, when it’s done, you approve to be logged out so all the settings can take effect.
-You log back in, and voila, your ready-to-rumble Omakub machine will look great you with those cool Tokyo Night vibes.
+You log back in, and voila, your ready-to-rumble Omakub machine will look great with those cool Tokyo Night vibes.

 Origin and context